aakashkh/data-patterns/_posts/azure/2019-09-02-Access_azure-Active-Directory-R.md

 tags: [azure, r, REST API, CURL, GET, POST, Azure Active Directory, Azure AD, AD authentication, Authenticate]
 ---

+---

+The following code snippets are on creating a connection to Azure Active Directoy using R with Service-to-Service authentication with client secret and client id using REST API and fetch Active Directory`s groups and associated details with them like owners and memebers.

 ----
 ### Import Prerequisite
 ```javascript